MigrantCaravan/Forgetful-Avocado/README.md

 # Forgetful Avocado

+## Description

+Forgetful Avocado is a recipe web application made with Javascript and React.

 ![](public/Screenshot.png)

-# Getting Started with Create React App
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).